-You’re having dinner at a restaurant.
-As you eye the dessert options, you are tempted by the double chocolate layer cake.
+Imagine you’re having dinner at a restaurant.
+As you eye the dessert cart, you are tempted by the double chocolate layer cake.
 “You’re going to waste 500 calories on that?” a disapproving voice in your head asks.
-“Choose the fruit salad,” counsels the voice.
+Directly behind the cake is a delicate bowl of fresh fruit.
+“Choose the fruit,” counsels the voice.
 “You won’t regret making the healthy choice.”

 Or will you?

 Research by Ran Kivetz, professor of marketing, and Anat Keinan, a doctoral candidate in marketing, shows that — in the long run — you’ll regret it more if you choose the healthy fruit salad over the rich chocolate cake.
 As the Chicago Tribune urged readers soon after the authors’ findings appeared in the September issue of the Journal of Consumer Research, “Give yourself a break.”
 (A front-page headline in a Canadian newspaper was even more to the point: “Dump the guilt and go for it!”)

 “We found that in day-to-day self-control dilemmas in which the ‘right answer’ isn’t always clear — such as chocolate cake versus fruit salad or working versus going to the movies — people felt better in the long run about choosing to indulge,” says Kivetz.

 The research — highlighted by the New York Times Magazine in its 6th annual “Year in Ideas” issue — offers particularly welcome advice to consumers who tend to exercise what the authors call hyperopia, or excessive farsightedness, depriving themselves of pleasurable experiences in an attempt to act responsibly.